top of page

 Revenue

-Merchant exposure
+Merchant exposure or shape risk

 Permitting